Celtic Room, Conor O’Neill’s

 MSAA Bylaws state that the term of each Director position begins in February and lasts for three years, no term limits are applicable.

-The following four Directors’ terms expire in February 2015:
+The following four Directors’ terms expire at the end of January, 2015:

 1. Alan Freedman